Scum (film): Plot

 Several days later, Carlin is challenged by an adjacent wing's Daddy whom he viciously beats but allows to continue to manage his wing under Carlin's overall control.
 Things improve for the inmates under Carlin, with victimisation of younger, weaker prisoners prevented, along with racially motivated violence.
-He keeps to the same seat at table in the dining hall, to where information and requests are directed, and with his associates such as Archer and Meakin – a contrast to Banks and his bullies.
+He keeps to the same seat at table in the dining hall, to where information and requests are directed, and with his associates such as Archer, Betts, Rhodes and Meakin – a contrast to Banks and his bullies.
 Carlin's status is recognised by the warders: he requests and gets a single cell in return for agreeing to be a responsible "natural leader" to the housemaster Mr Goodyear.

 Meanwhile, Meakin's friend Toyne learns through a letter from his in-laws that his wife has died.
 He becomes severely depressed, his despair being noticed by the warders, who scold him for "moping".
 Toyne slashes the arteries in his arms.
-He is transferred to an adult prison where, Meakin later learns, he died after a second suicide attempt.
-Carlin advises him to be careful to avoid Eckersley and his cronies but while working alone in a greenhouse, Davis is gang-raped by three opportunistic youths who had requested a smoking break.
+He is transferred to an adult prison, and Meakin is later informed by Dougan that Toyne died after a second suicide attempt.
+Meakin is outraged by this and berates the staff for their negligence before storming out of the meeting.
+Carlin is instructed by Mr Goodyear to keep the inmates under control, but while working alone in a greenhouse, Davis is gang-raped by three opportunistic youths who had requested a smoking break.
 Their supervising warder Sands sees what happens but reacts with a grin and then ignores the dishevelled state of the semi-undressed trio as they return.
-That night a distraught Davis kills himself with a razor blade.
-While bleeding to death, he presses the button in his cell for help, but is ignored by warder Greaves.
+That night, a distraught Davis kills himself with a razor blade.
+While bleeding to death, he presses the button in his cell for help, but is ignored by warden Greaves.

 Davis's suicide is the last straw for the Borstal inmates.
 In the dining hall, having collected their food, the inmates sit silently, refusing to eat.
 Carlin initiates a full-scale riot in the dinner hall.
 Carlin, Archer and Meakin are later shown being dragged, bleeding and unconscious, into solitary confinement after having been beaten by the wardens.
 The Borstal's Governor later informs them the damage to the dinner hall will be repaid through lost earnings.
-The Governor then declares a minute's silent prayer for Davis and Toyne.
+The Governor then declares a minute's silent prayer for Davis.

+Production

+The film was part of a slate of five movies worth £3 million in all produced by Don Boyd.